juanparati/isocodes/README.md

 ## Usage

-The collection of results are returned as [Collections](https://laravel.com/docs/8.x/collections#method-flip).
+The list of results are returned as [Collections](https://laravel.com/docs/8.x/collections#method-flip).

 ### byCountry